 - Historical Content: High

 1648 sees the end of the 80 Years War with Spain.
 Although the Dutch blockade of the Spanish-ruled southern Provinces (i.e. Belgium) continues, old quarrels are forgotten as both Spain and the Netherlands become concern by the threat from the French.
-Whatever the reason, Delft is now part of a recognised Dutch Republic by the Spanish.
+And so Delft becomes part of a Dutch Republic, now recognised by the Spanish.

 The Dutch are still not done with wars by a long shot.
-1652 – 1654 sees the first Anglo-Dutch War, a dispute over the ownership of the seas between England and Holland.
-It ends with the Battle of Scheveningen (covered in my Scheveningen blog) which sees a Dutch hero die.
-Maarten Tromp is buried in the most ostentatious of tombs in the oldest building in Delft, the Oude Kerk (original buiding, 1050).
+1652-1654 sees the first Anglo-Dutch War, a dispute between England and Holland over ownership of the seas.
+It ends with the Battle of Scheveningen (see my Scheveningen blog) which sees a Dutch hero die.
+Maarten Tromp is buried in the most ostentatious of tombs in the oldest building in Delft, the Oude Kerk (original building, 1050).

-The war with the Portugese ends in 1661, when the Dutch have more or less taken over all Portugese territories abroad.
-This includes the trading post of Melaka in 1641, which I visited earlier in the year (my Melaka blog) where I walk through the history of a colony ruled by the Portugese, followed by the Dutch.
+The ongoing war with the Portuguese ends in 1661, when the Dutch have more or less taken over all Portuguese territories abroad.
+This includes the trading post of Melaka in 1641.
+The Dutch victory is covered in my Melaka blog.

 There ought to be a proverb about not putting all your gunpowder in one place.
 Well, the Dutch do exactly that, all 40 tons of it.
 In 1654, the Delft Thunderclap, a terrific ammunition explosion, devastates the city, including the Oude and Nieuwe Kerk.
-But the explosion yields new opportunities for one industry.
-The ceramics industry expands by taking over the damaged breweries of the already declining beer industry.
+But the explosion yields new opportunities for the ceramics industry, as they expand into the damaged breweries now being abandoned by the already declining beer industry at this time.

 Vermeer is an adult during the Delft Thunderclap.
-But he only starts producing paintings around 1658.
+But he only starts producing paintings 4 years later.
 The 17th century is the Golden Age of Dutch Art, when Dutch artists produce between 5-10 million paintings.
 But Vermeer only paints around 40-50 paintings, a relatively low number.
 All of his paintings are reproduced and displayed at the Vermeer Centrum.
 And whats more, I love the fact that they have done so in chronological order.

 1672 is Holland’s Year of Disaster (het Rampjaar).
 A full European invasion of English, French and German forces take much of the Dutch by surprise.
 In 1673 Vermeer is enlisted in the army.
 Nobody has heard of him.
 Nobody knows about his paintings.
 He dies in 1675, of illness, a pauper, unknown, leaving his family in lots of debt.
 Vemeer is buried in the Oude Kerk, but the exact location of his grave is not known.